lymbada/Floatplane-Downloader-Docker/README.md

 # Basic Running
 ### running the docker container
 ```
-docker run -it --name FloatPlaneTest -v ~/videos:/Floatplane-Downlder/videos -v ~/config:/Floatplane-Downloader/config lymbada/floatplane-downloader
+docker run -it --name FloatPlaneTest -v ~/videos:/Floatplane-Downloader/videos -v ~/config:/Floatplane-Downloader/config lymbada/floatplane-downloader
 ```

 ### Settings
 There should be a single 'settings.json' config file located in the config location that you map.
 This is the file where all of the settings for the app can be configured, see the details on the orriginal GitHub project [inrixia/Floatplane-Downloader](https://github.com/Inrixia/Floatplane-Downloader) .

 ### Authentication
 While the initial script from Inrixia does do some auth, this is not (currently) used in the docker image.
-It is required that you add your username & password directly into the settings.json file (down near the bottom of the file).
+It is required that you add your username & password directly into the settings.json file (down near the bottom of the file), this file is located in the config directory after the 1st run.

 # Issues
 Well this is only an initial build, currently the container runs, but you do need to manually configure the internal 'settings.json' file, because the commandline prompting doesn't work.